Young House Love

 Yes, I gave up drinking pop (Diet Coke) on my birthday, back on March 10.
 And its true, I haven’t noticed any really big differences, either, although my daughters keep telling me that aspertame was killing me.
 So, I’ll plug on, with no cool refreshing beverage, unless I switch to lemonade or something this summer.

-50. Avatar for Heather from KCHeather from KC says
+Heather from KC says

 Great job John!!
 I drink a coke every once in a great while, but I love my sweet tea!!
 I can’t live without it.